yuliadm/laccase-catalyzed-oxd/README.md

 attention mechanisms (ChemBERTa) reveal key molecular features influencing predictive outcomes.
 These findings provide valuable insights for accelerating laccase-substrate discovery using data-driven tools.

+The repository comprises 2 folders:
+* **Transformer** - contains the code for fine-tuning the ChemBERTa model for the classification task.
+* **Classical** - contains the code for training logistic regression with elastic net regularization, SVM, RF and GB classifiers for the laccase-madiated oxidation prediction.